openshift/insights-operator/docs/arch.md

 Gatherer is using this logic to start information gathering from the cluster, and it is handled in [periodic.go](pkg/controller/periodic/periodic.go).

 So far we have only 1 Gatherer(called `clusterconfig`), it has several gather-functions each collecting different data from the cluster.
-The workflow of the gather-functions is managed by the Gatherer and NOT `periodic.go`.
+The workflow of the gather-functions is managed by the Gatherer.
-1 Gatherer runs at one time, this is because we only have 1 Gatherer at the moment and its doubtful that we will have more anytime soon. (ie.: we can and concurrency here when its needed)
+Only one Gatherer runs at one time, this is because we only have 1 Gatherer at the moment. (ie.: we can and concurrency here when its needed)
 When IO starts there is an initial delay before the first `Gather` happens, after that a `Gather` is initiated every interval, this is done by `periodicTrigger`.
 `periodic.Run` handles the initial delay and starts the `periodicTrigger` like `go wait.Until(func() { c.periodicTrigger(stopCh) }, time.Second, stopCh)`.

 `Gather` uses `ExponentialBackoff` to retry (amount specified in: `status.GatherFailuresCountThreshold`) if a Gatherer returns any errors, these errors are mostly caused when a collected resource is not yet ready therefore it can't be right now collected so we should retry later.
-Its important that all retries needs to finish before the next gather period starts, so that we don't have potential conflicts, the Backoff is calibrated to take this into account.
+Its important that all retries finish before the next gather period starts, so that we don't have potential conflicts, the Backoff is calibrated to take this into account.
+Errors that occurred during a gather-function are logged in the metadata part of the IO archive. (`insigths-operator/gathers.json`)

 ### Scheduling and running of Uploader
 The `operator.go` is starting background task defined in `pkg/insights/insightsuploader/insightsuploader.go`.
 The insights uploader is periodically checking if there are any data to upload by calling summarizer.